aws/eks-anywhere/docs/content/en/docs/getting-started/baremetal/bare-spec.md

 ### osFamily (required)
 Operating system on the machine.
 Permitted values: `bottlerocket`, `ubuntu`, `redhat` (Default: `bottlerocket`).

-### osImageURL (optional)
+### osImageURL (required)
-Optional field to replace the default Bottlerocket operating system.
-EKS Anywhere can only auto-import Bottlerocket.
+Required field to set the operating system.
 In order to use Ubuntu or RHEL see [building baremetal node images]({{< relref "../../osmgmt/artifacts/#build-bare-metal-node-images" >}}).
 This field is also useful if you want to provide a customized operating system image or simply host the standard image locally.
 To upgrade a node or group of nodes to a new operating system version (ie. RHEL 8.7 to RHEL 8.8), modify this field to point to the new operating system image URL and run [upgrade cluster command]({{< relref "../../clustermgmt/cluster-upgrades/baremetal-upgrades/#upgrade-cluster-command" >}}).
+The `osImageURL` must contain the `Cluster.Spec.KubernetesVersion` or `Cluster.Spec.WorkerNodeGroupConfiguration[].KubernetesVersion` version (in case of modular upgrade).
+For example, if the Kubernetes version is 1.24, the `osImageURL` name should include 1.24, 1_24, 1-24 or 124.

->**_NOTE:_** If specified for a single `TinkerbellMachineConfig`, osImageURL has to be specified for all the `TinkerbellMachineConfigs`. osImageURL field cannot be specified both in the `TinkerbellDatacenterConfig` and `TinkerbellMachineConfig` objects.
+>**_NOTE:_** If this value is set for a single `TinkerbellMachineConfig`, osImageURL has to be set for all the `TinkerbellMachineConfigs`. osImageURL field cannot be set both in the `TinkerbellDatacenterConfig` and `TinkerbellMachineConfig` objects.
+If set for `TinkerbellMachineConfig`, the value must be set to empty string `""` for `TinkerbellDatacenterConfig`

 ### templateRef (optional)
 Identifies the template that defines the actions that will be applied to the TinkerbellMachineConfig.